-Step 3: Set throughput capacity for the table - Amazon Keyspaces (for Apache Cassandra)
+Step 3: Set the throughput capacity for the target table - Amazon Keyspaces (for Apache Cassandra)

 Services or capabilities described in Amazon Web Services documentation might vary by Region.
 To see the differences applicable to the China Regions, see Getting Started with Amazon Web Services in China (PDF).

-Step 3: Set throughput capacity for the table
+Step 3: Set the throughput capacity for the target table

 This tutorial shows you how to tune DSBulk to load data within a set time range.
 Because you know how many reads and writes you perform in advance, use provisioned capacity mode.
 After you finish the data transfer, you should set the capacity mode of the table to match your application’s traffic patterns.
-To learn more about capacity management, see Serverless resource management in Amazon Keyspaces (for Apache Cassandra).
+To learn more about capacity management, see Managing serverless resources in Amazon Keyspaces (for Apache Cassandra).

 With provisioned capacity mode, you specify how much read and write capacity you want to provision to your table in advance.
 Write capacity is billed hourly and metered in write capacity units (WCUs).
 Each WCU is enough write capacity to support writing 1 KB of data per second.
 When you load the data, the write rate must be under the max WCUs (parameter: write_capacity_units) that are set on the target table.